Area Wide Grants

 You only need to register once and you can update your organisation’s registration details at any time.

-If your organisation is already registered you should check that the details are correct and the policy documents and accounts are up to date.
+If your organisation is already registered, you should check that the details are correct and the policy documents and accounts are up to date before requesting an application form.

 It is a condition of South Gloucestershire Council that all organisations must supply the following documents: